Honchkrow/DeconE/README.md

 In the cell type deconvolution problem, cell types with extremely small proportion are always been ignored.
 However, these cell types play vital roles in some situations, like TILs which exhibit low fractions in many cancer tissues.
 Some methods have been proposed to tackle this problem like [DWLS](https://doi.org/10.1038/s41467-019-10802-z) and [ARIC](https://doi.org/10.1093/bib/bbab362).

-decone provides functions 'rareExprSim' and 'rarescExprSim' to simulate bulk data with the rare component.
-In order to perform a comprehensive analysis, decone takes all the cell types as potential rare components in a loop with a pre-set rare proportion gradient.
+DeconE provides functions 'rareExprSim' and 'rarescExprSim' to simulate bulk data with the rare component.
+In order to perform a comprehensive analysis, DeconE takes all the cell types as potential rare components in a loop with a pre-set rare proportion gradient.

 Here is an example with 6 different deconvolution algorithms.